-Amazon DocumentDB (with MongoDB compatibility) is a fast, scalable, highly available, and fully managed document database service that supports MongoDB workloads.
+Amazon DocumentDB (with MongoDB compatibility) is a fast, scalable, highly available, and fully managed enterprise document database service that supports native JSON workloads.
 As a document database, Amazon DocumentDB makes it easy to store, query, and index JSON data.
 Developers can use the same MongoDB application code, drivers, and tools as they do today to run, manage, and scale workloads on Amazon DocumentDB.
 Enjoy improved performance, scalability, and availability without worrying about managing the underlying infrastructure.

 Customers can use AWS Database Migration Service (DMS) to easily migrate their on-premises or Amazon Elastic Compute Cloud (EC2) MongoDB non-relational databases to Amazon DocumentDB with virtually no downtime.
 There are no upfront investments required to use Amazon DocumentDB, and customers only pay for the capacity they use.

 What use cases are well-suited for a document database like Amazon DocumentDB?

 Document-oriented databases are one of the fastest growing categories of noSQL databases, with the primary reason being that document databases offer both flexible schemas and extensive query capabilities.
 The document model is a great choice for use cases with dynamic datasets that require ad-hoc querying, indexing, and aggregations.
 With the scale that Amazon DocumentDB provides, it is used by a wide variety of customers for use cases such as content management, personalization, catalogs, mobile and web applications, IoT, and profile management.

 What does "MongoDB-compatible" mean?